jrakhshanda55/Visualization-Project/README.md

-# Software Architecture Analysis Dashboard (GNNs + Graph Autoencoders)
+# Software Architecture Analysis Dashboard

-An **interactive dashboard** for exploring and visualizing software architecture using **Graph Neural Networks (GNNs)** and **Graph Autoencoders (GAEs)**.
+An **interactive dashboard** for exploring and visualizing software architecture using Graph Neural Networks (GNNs) and Graph Autoencoders (GAEs).
 The app allows you to analyze dependencies, view architectural structures, and train GNN-based models to learn software module representations.

 ### Features